Heather Sanborn: 2012 tasting room law

 Sanborn has drawn on her legal background to advocate for state-level policy changes that benefit Maine's craft beer industry.
 In collaboration with the Maine Brewer's Guild, she submitted a bill to the 125th Maine Legislature that would permit breweries to sell their products on-site.
 At the time, breweries in Maine were only permitted to give away small samples of their products, a business model which Sanborn and other industry leaders argued was not conducive to customer interaction and beer tourism.
 The bill, LD #1889, was signed into law in April 2012.

 Political career

 Sanborn ran unopposed for the 2016 Maine House of Representatives District 43 Democratic primary, and defeated Republican opponent Jeffrey Langholtz 65%-35% in the general election.

 In June 2018, Sanborn won a contested primary against Portland City Councilor Jill Duson.

 Sanborn ran unopposed in both the Democratic primary and in the general election in 2020 and was therefore elected to her second term representing District 28 in the Maine Senate.

+Personal life

+Sanborn co-owns and operates Rising Tide Brewery in Portland with her husband.